 FULL-TIME STATUS - Three courses minimum full-time for MA/MDIV/MSM students for Fall and Spring Semesters.
 PHD students are considered full time for the first four years of study; MTH students are considered full time for the first two years of study.

-GRADING SYSTEM - Pass, Marginal, Fail grading system; unless you request a letter grade.
+GRADING SYSTEM - A-F letter grading system; unless you request Pass-Fail grading at the time of registration.
 Must be requested online at the time of registration or on the add/drop slip if registering manually.
 All MTH, PHD AND DMIN students receive letter grades.

 GREEK - Prerequisite for MDIV program and New Testament in the MA program.
 In order to satisfy the Greek requirement students take course LG1200 Greek.
 This course equals 1.5 courses (4.5 semester hours).
 NO seminary credit is given for Greek in the MDIV program.

 HALF COURSE - Equivalent to 1.5 semester hours.
 Designated as .5 under course value on schedule.